 PLACE LOGIC complements the transport modelling process, by providing an excellent precursor to a full blown transport model.

-The Princes Foundation challenged WSP to identify how the framework masterplan could best connect and engage communities by ensuring that:
+The Prince’s Foundation for Building Community challenged WSP to identify how the framework masterplan could best connect and engage communities by ensuring that:

 - Angondje was well integrated with the rest of Libreville’s existing infrastructure, and